My Favorite Spy (1951 film)

 My Favorite Spy is a 1951 American comedy spy film directed by Norman Z. McLeod and starring Bob Hope, Hedy Lamarr and Francis L. Sullivan.
-It was produced and distributed by Paramount Pictures and forms the third of a loose trilogy featuring Hope including My Favorite Blonde and My Favorite Brunette.
+It was produced and distributed by Paramount Pictures and forms the third of a loose trilogy featuring Hope that includes My Favorite Blonde and My Favorite Brunette.

 Plot

-US intelligence agents recruit burlesque comic Peanuts White to pose as international spy Eric Augustine, whom he resembles, to acquire a million-dollar microfilm in Tangier, Morocco.
-There, he encounters the irresistible Lily Dalbray, Augustine's one-time "friend," who is now in league with his arch-enemy, Brubaker.
+American intelligence agents recruit burlesque comic Peanuts White to pose as international spy Eric Augustine, whom he resembles, to acquire a million-dollar microfilm in Tangier, Morocco.
+While there, he encounters Lily Dalbray, a woman whom he had once known and who is now in league with his arch enemy Brubaker.

-Peanuts was compelled to accept the hazardous assignment following a telephonic dialogue with the imperceptible President Harry Truman.

-Arriving in Tangiers wearing an uncomfortable money belt containing one million dollars in payoff money, Peanuts is assigned a right-hand man, Tasso.
-Peanuts enjoys the part of the assignment where he must surround himself with beautiful women.
-Repeated attempts on his life he does not enjoy.
-On one occasion, he and Tasso must dodge assassins inside a 2-man camel costume.
+Wearing an uncomfortable money belt containing one million dollars in payoff money, Peanuts is assigned a right-hand man named Tasso.
+There are repeated attempts on his life, and on one occasion, he and Tasso must dodge assassins inside a two-man camel costume.

-The real Eric Augustine escapes from the hospital and arrives in Tangiers.
-He goes to Lily's room and without a word, beats her up.
-As soon as he leaves the room, he is killed by Brubaker's men.

-Lily thinks Peanuts hit her and tears into him.
-Peanuts confesses the deception just to calm her down (finding Augustine's corpse also aids in this).
+The real Eric Augustine escapes from the hospital and arrives in Tangier.
+He finds Lily and beats her before being killed by Brubaker's men.
+However, Lily thinks that it was Peanuts who had hit her and is enraged.
+Peanuts confesses to the deception in order to calm her.

 Peanuts and Lily are captured by Brubaker and taken to his villa.
-Peanuts is injected with truth serum, but this only causes him to recite some of his old burlesque routines.
+Peanuts is injected with truth serum, which causes him to recite some of his old burlesque routines.
 After Lily switches loyalties, she and Peanuts escape after setting fire to Brubaker's mansion.
-They run to the nearest firehouse, don fireman disguises, only to have the fire alarm take them right back to Brubaker's house.
-They make their final escape in a hijacked fire engine with Peanuts dangling precariously from the highest point of a hook-and-ladder.
+They run to the nearest firehouse and don fireman uniforms, but the fire alarm returns them right back to Brubaker's house.
+They escape in a hijacked fire engine with Peanuts dangling precariously from the highest point of a hook-and-ladder rig.

-Brubaker makes such a public spectacle of himself during the chase that he is recognized and arrested.
-The microfilm ends up in the right hands.
-And Lily ends up in Peanuts' hands.
+Brubaker makes such a public spectacle of himself during the chase that he is recognized and arrested, the microfilm safely in the right hands.